 - Configuration templates help to monitor thousands of devices from different vendors.

 - There are out-of-the-box templates for popular platforms.
-Alternately, you can also build a custom template.
+Alternatively, you can also build a custom template.

 - Scans networks periodically to identify devices and add them to the network map.